csctd/ssp23/qa/day2.md

         because the classes for CS is relatively easy your first year.

 ## ‟what is the hardest coding language, that we are going to learn”
-Answer: The hardest language honestly depends on you, because everyone's brain works different and you might pick up one language easily
+Answer: The hardest language honestly depends on you, because everyone's brain works different and you might pick up some languages easily
         while struggling a bit for others.

 ## ‟In what jobs would a BS degree be better than a BA”